 Used when, for example, the landing gear hydraulic systems fails for a reason.
-A backup pneumatic system uses a storage bottle with air and an actuator as an emergency means to extend the gear.
+A backup pneumatic system uses a storage bottle with air and an actuator as an emergency means to extend the gear prior to landing.

-An engine driven compressor feeds air via an unloading valve to the system keeping the pressure around 3000 psi, but this may vary from aircraft manufacturer to another.
+An engine driven compressor feeds air via an unloading valve to the system keeping the pressure around 3000 psi (207 bar/hPa), as expected this may vary from one aircraft manufacturer to another.
 There will usually also be a ground valve on the aircraft to enable the system to be pressurized when the main engines are not running.

 You will also find a moisture separator, dryer (desiccant) and filter to keep the air clean and free from water before it is stored in the high pressure bottles.

 Pressurized air at 3000 psi (207 bar/hPa) is reduced before it is routed to valves and actuators, this reduced pressure is monitored by gauges.
 Actuators can be a single acting device where air moves them one way and a strong spring inside pushes the piston actuator back, or can they be double acting.
 These are sometimes used with flap extension systems.